KaminariOS/Tinper/README.md

-# Getting Started with Create React App
+# Tinper: an dating app simulator for collectors

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Cursor.ai and Windsurf.

+Swipe right on real girls you like, and initiate a conversation that goes nowhere!

 ## Available Scripts